How to Get Rid of Crane Flies

 Crane flies, also know as mosquito hawks, are a common sight in late summer and fall, emerging from the soil beneath grassy areas.
 With their long legs and mosquito-like appearance, they can be quite the nuisance.
 We have compiled a comprehensive guide on how to remove these creatures, other common names they have, and how to maintain a healthy lawn to keep them at bay.

-Crane Flies vs. Mosquito Hawks
+Crane Flies vs. Mosquito Hawks - What's The Difference?

 Crane flies and mosquito hawks, two names for the same insect, share an uncanny ability to wreak havoc on your carefully manicured lawn or backyard.
 With their slender bodies and long, delicate legs, these insects may seem innocuous at first glance, but don't be deceived by their fragile appearance.
 These pests can swiftly multiply and infest your outdoor space, leaving behind a trail of destruction in their wake.